eastgenomics/automated-archiving/README.md

 The script generates a pickle file at location specified at `AUTOMATED_ARCHIVE_PICKLE_PATH`.

 ## Member
 The script requires `members.ini` with section [members].
-See example in repo.
+See example `example-members.ini` in repo.
 Mount the `members.ini` to read the file

 ```
 -v /<path>/<to>/members.ini:/members.ini:ro